-Mobile row-unit runoff will work with any model year 2017 or newer ExactEmerge™ or MaxEmerge™ 5e equipped planter.
-Mobile row-unit runoff can be added to model year 2017 electric drive machines with attachment AA93169.
+Mobile row-unit runoff will work with any model year 2015 or newer ExactEmerge™ or MaxEmerge™ 5e equipped planter.
+Mobile row-unit runoff can be added with attachment AA93169.

 For model year 2018 and newer ExactEmerge planters, mobile row-unit runoff is included in base equipment.
-For model year 2018 and newer MaxEmerge 5e planters, mobile row-unit runoff is included in base equipment.
+For model year 2020 and newer MaxEmerge 5e planters, mobile row-unit runoff is included in base equipment.
 For planters not equipped from the factory, mobile row-unit runoff can be added with attachment AA93169.
-A mobile row-unit runoff and Easy Fold can be added with attachment AA97849 (only available with 1775NT and 1795 Planters with a 2-point hitch and model year 2019 and newer DB Planters with Gen 4 based frame folding).
+A mobile row-unit runoff and Easy Fold package can be added with attachment AA97849 (only available with 1775NT and 1795 Planters with a 2-point hitch and model year 2019 and newer DB Planters with Gen 4 based frame folding).

-NOTE: Mobile runoff utilizes PlanterPlus app available on select iPad® tablets, iPhone® smartphones, and Android™ devices.
+NOTE: Mobile runoff utilizes the EquipmentPlus app available on select iPad® tablets, iPhone® smartphones, and Android™ devices.

 Mobile row-unit runoff and Easy Fold aftermarket for field conversion kits

 The below software bundles include the functionality explained above for machines not ordered with the feature from the factory.
 Compatible machines include all the necessary sensors and harnesses needed to make the feature function.
 The attachment part is software only.
 Follow the mobile runoff ordering and software push guide below for ordering and installation.

 iPad and iPhone are trademarks of Apple Inc. Android is a trademark of Google LLC.